Abu Ghraib torture and prisoner abuse: Other legal proceedings

 In June 2011, the Justice Department announced it was opening a grand jury investigation into CIA torture which killed a prisoner.

 In June 2014, the U.S. court of appeals in Richmond, Virginia, found that an 18th-century law known as the Alien Tort Statute, allowed non-US citizens access to U.S. courts for violations of "the law of nations or a treaty of the United States".
 This would enable abused Iraqis to file suit against contractor CACI International.
 Employees of CACI International are being accused of encouraging torture and abuse as well as taking part in it as the four Iraqis contend that they were "repeatedly shot in the head with a taser gun", "beaten on the genitals with a stick", and forced to watch the "rape [of] a female detainee", during their time at the prison.

+As of April 2024, an Alexandria, Virginia federal civil jury was deliberating whether to hold CACI liable for its employees' torture of three Iraqi citizens at Abu Ghraib.
+The case ended in a hung jury, with the majority of jurors believing that CACI should be held responsible, and a second trial began on October 30.
+On November 12, 2024, the federal court found CACI Premier Technology liable for its involvement in the torture and ordered CACI to pay $3 million in compensatory damages to each of the three plaintiffs, plus $11 million each in punitive damages, for a total of $42 million.
+Although the court found that CACI employees did not directly take part in the human rights abuses, it concluded that interrogators had instructed the military police to "soften up" prisoners for questioning by mistreating them.

 Military Commissions Act of 2006

-Critics consider the Military Commissions Act of 2006 an amnesty law for crimes committed in the War on Terror by retroactively rewriting the War Crimes Act.
+Critics consider the Military Commissions Act of 2006 an amnesty law for crimes committed in the war on terror by retroactively rewriting the War Crimes Act.
 It abolished habeas corpus for foreign detainees, effectively making it impossible for detainees to challenge crimes committed against them.